alinnealess/blog/README.md

 ## Licença

 Este projeto é disponibilizado sob a Licença MIT.
-Veja o arquivo `LICENSE` para mais detalhes.